oroinc/documentation/cookbook/how_to_replace_inline-javascript_with_component.rst

 Create Page Component Module
 ----------------------------
-As a solution, we can create a component.
-The component overtakes the role of a controller and is responsible for the following:
+As a solution, we can create a component that defines lifecycle for Select2 instance.

- * create necessary views, collections, models or even sub-components
- * handle environment events
- * dispose obsolete internal instances

-Select2 initialization is implemented in the component.

 .. code-block:: javascript